jannis-baum/bachelor-thesis/chapters/3-annotation-interface.md

 This chapter describes the conceptualization, implementation, and expert testing of a new component of the PharMe system: the Annotation Interface.
 The Annotation Interface aims to solve the issues discussed in Chapter \ref{as-eval}
-by improving the overall experience and efficiency of the process of curating
-\glspl{annotation} and maintaining the Annotation Server's data.
+by improving the overall experience and efficiency of the process of researching, curating \glspl{annotation} and maintaining the Annotation Server's data.

 The core idea of the Annotation Interface is to give full control over data to the curating party, eliminating the communication overhead and the need for a